 This is a risk that every business faces.
-Business risk mainly results from the Bank's dependence on the Group for its ongoing business and future business expansion.
+Business risk mainly results from the Bank's dependence on the Group for its ongoing business.
 There are no specific mitigating factors though it is to be noted that the Group is itself diversified and has a large number of clients and suppliers which in turn helps to diversify the underlying risk.